 While the above points aren’t exactly shortcomings, they’re nice to know about before you start using react-data-grid.
 Ultimately, react-data-grid is best when your application needs a mini editable data table with nice UX, similar to Google Sheets or Airtable.

-When your dataset is very large, rendering performance is the key metric for the table; if that’s the case, go for react-virtualized.
+When your dataset is very large, rendering performance is the key metric for the table; if that’s the case, opt for react-virtualized.
 For normal use cases, this library would be overkill, and the API would be too advanced.

 You should use react-virtualized for custom timelines, charts involving infinitely long calendars, and heavy UI elements for your large dataset.
+Read more about it in our comprehensive guide to rendering large lists with React Virtualized.

 For a simple page with limited data, custom styles, and minimum interactivity like sorting and filtering, use React Table.
 To build a mini Google Sheets-like application with limited data, use react-data-grid or react-datasheet.
 For a Google Sheets or Airtable-like application with a large dataset, use react-data-grid.